-Assemblies play a big part in school life at Potton Lower so we are currently looking at holding our assemblies for the children virtually.
+Assemblies play a big part in school life at Potton Lower and we are so pleased to be able to hold assemblies together again!

 It’s a great way to kick-start the week with physical activity throughout our school, inspiring pupils to get active with moves they can practice in the playground or at home, and introducing sports and activities they might enjoy.